DogeProtocol/hybrid-pqc/README.md

 use.
 Likewise, higher-level developers do not have to worry about the hybrid model, since it will be abstracted away.

-Some disadvantages of the hybrid model are increased complexity, increased compute time, increased storage, and bandwidth requirements.
+Some disadvantages of the hybrid model are increased complexity, increased risk of implementation bugs, increased compute time, increased storage, and bandwidth requirements.
 However, the security benefits of the hybrid model outweigh these disadvantages.

 ### Warning
 This is test software, not yet ready for production use.
-Do not use in production systems.
+Do not use in production systems!

 ## Falcon
 Falcon is a Post Quantum Digital Signature Scheme that has been standardized by NIST.